Kali-Hac/3D-skeleton-based-person-re-ID-survey/README.md

 For more papers related to **Skeleton-Based Models (Action Recognition, Pose Estimation, etc.)** at the Top AI Conferences and Journals, please check [This Repo](https://github.com/Kali-Hac/Awesome-Skeleton-Based-Models).

+## Survey Paper
+A Survey on 3D Skeleton Based Person Re-Identification: \\Approaches, Designs, Challenges, and Future Directions

+By Haocong Rao and Chunyan Miao.

 <!-- vscode-markdown-toc -->
 - [**Benchmark Datasets**](#benchmark-datasets)
 - [**Studies by Different Categories**](#Studies-by-Different-Categories)